How To Use GPS Tracking For Delivery Fleet Vehicles

 2. Dispatch Routes to Drivers and Telematics Vehicles

 Plan routes and dispatch them to your idling telematics fleet vehicles and available delivery drivers.
-Moreover, when planning routes, a capable routing software solution will help you utilize your fleet at full capacity by accounting for the carrying and loading capacity of your telematics vehicles.
+Moreover, when planning routes, the best route dispatch software will help you utilize your fleet at full capacity by accounting for the carrying and loading capacity of your telematics vehicles.
 This will help you deliver greater volumes with the same number of – or even fewer – fleet assets and delivery drivers.

 3. Track Drivers on a Map in Near Real-Time and See Travel History